 Exploring Community and Culture online course (3 U.S. semester credit hours)

 While the USAL courses are open to all USAL students, they are considered the introductory courses to a more specific topic of study.
-Therefore, they are general in scope and do not require extensive background knowledge in the particular subject..
-Courses at USAL vary by semester, past elective courses at USAL have included one or two specific psychology courses.
-Typical offerings include the following: some courses have syllabi available by clicking the link below (worth 3 semester credits each):
+Therefore, they are general in scope and do not require extensive background knowledge in the particular subject.
+Courses at USAL vary by semester: past elective courses at USAL have included several business and economics courses (options may appear in multiple USAL schools).
+Typical offerings, worth 3 U.S. semester credit hours each, include the following;

 - Consumer Behavior

 - Political and Social Processes in Latin America